Updated: 4 hours ago

 You should know as much as you can before committing to purchase a property.
 A licensed electrician is crucial to help you detect any faults within the property and make sure the electrical system is up-to-date and performing well.

-With that in mind, we’ve selected 3 things you should request your electrician to check before buying a new home.
-It will help you make sure that your new home is up-to-date with the Australian safety standards and ready for purchase.
+With that in mind, we’ve selected a few things you should request your electrician to check before buying a new home.
+It will help you ensure that your new home is up-to-date with the Australian safety standards and ready for purchase.

 1. Check the Switches and Outlets